AEW Dynamite preview: The Winter is Coming edition - Pro Wrestling Dot Net

 -Toni Storm and Mina Shirakawa vs. Willow Nightingale and Harley Cameron in the tournament finals to become the first AEW Women’s Tag Team Champions

-Powell’s POV: Hangman Page challenged Powerhouse Hobbs and Katsuyori Shibata to face him and hinted that Swerve Strickland would be his partner, but the match was not official at last check.
-Dynamite will be live from Atlanta, Georgia, at Gateway Center Arena.
+-Hangman Page and Swerve Strickland vs. Powerhouse Hobbs and Katsuyori Shibata in a tornado tag match

+Powell’s POV: Dynamite will be live from Atlanta, Georgia, at Gateway Center Arena.
 Join Jake Barnett for his live review as Dynamite is simulcast Wednesdays on TBS and HBO Max at 7CT/8ET.
 Jake’s same-night audio reviews are available exclusively for Dot Net Members (including our Patreon subscribers).

 Be the first to comment